Understanding Varicose Veins: Symptoms, Treatments and Prevention

 What are Varicose Veins?

 Often characterised by a lumpy, twisted appearance and a blue or dark purple colour, varicose veins are more than just a cosmetic annoyance.
 While common symptoms include tired, heavy legs and swollen ankles and feet, varicose veins can lead to high discomfort through throbbing pain and nighttime muscle cramps.
-But what exactly are these persistent veins and why do they occur?

 Understanding the Causes of Varicose Veins